Plypy/ansible-swift-playbook/README.md

+# Ansible-Swift-Playbook

-This repo is about deploying a simple cluster via mighty automation tool [ansible](https://www.ansible.com)
+This repo is designed to provide a simple solution for deploying an OpenStack [Swift](http://docs.openstack.org/developer/swift/) cluster.
+It leverages power of the mighty automation tool [Ansible](https://www.ansible.com).

+## Sketch of Cluster

-For simplicity, this repo chooses [swauth](https://github.com/openstack/swauth) as the authentication middleware.
+For simplicity it uses [swauth](https://github.com/openstack/swauth) as the authentication middleware to handle accounts.

+## Usage
+TODO